socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 provides an opportunity to reach out to individuals with records that live near an upcoming clinic.

-Further, MDExpungement became a part of the Maryland Volunteer Lawyers Service (MVLS) intake process.
-Anytime a new client comes in for any legal assistance the client’s name is put in the app to see if he has an expungeable criminal record.
+Further, MDExpungement became a part of the intake process at Maryland Volunteer Lawyers Service (MVLS), a non-profit legal service provider.
+When a new client comes in for legal assistance the client’s name is put in the app to see if he has an expungeable criminal record.
 Wrapping this platform into MVLS’s intake process is improving the tool’s impact.
 According to the app’s creator, one in four MVLS clients has an expungeable criminal record.